poketo/poketo/README.md

 [![Build Status](https://travis-ci.org/poketo/poketo.svg?branch=master)](https://travis-ci.org/poketo/poketo)
 [![npm](https://img.shields.io/npm/v/poketo.svg)](https://www.npmjs.com/package/poketo)

-A Node library for fetching data from manga aggregator and scanlator sites.
+A Node library for scraping manga aggregator and scanlator sites.
+Makes it easy to build applications on top of other sites.

-:construction: This project is still `v0.x.x` and the API is subject to change, especially as more sites are added.
+:construction: This project is `v0.x.x` and the API is subject to change as more sites are added.

 ## Install